kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

 | 456 | Notorious BIG | 1992 | USA |
 | 789 | GZA | 1990 | USA |

-A **foreign key** specifies that an attribute from one relation must map to a tuple in another relation.
+A **foreign key** links an attribute in one relation to a tuple in another.
 For example, a typical use would be to link a street address in one table to a city in another and perhaps to a country in a third.
 A foreign key eliminates repetitive data input and reduces the possibility of error, increasing data accuracy.

 *Artist (<u>id</u>, name, year, country)*